Joshua P. Johansen grew up in the ocean and mountains of

-CURRENT POSITION Team Leader (equivalent to US Assistant Professor), Laboratory for Neural Circuitry of Learning and Memory
+Team Director, Laboratory for Neural Circuitry of Learning and

 RIKEN Center for Brain Science